closecrowd/apyshell/README.md

 ### Installation

-Until the setup.py installer is finished, just grab the files from GitHub into a local directory.
+Before you install apyshell, you’ll need to download and install “**apyengine**”.
+Clone that project from [GitHub](https://github.com/closecrowd/apyengine) into a local directory.
+Change to the directory, and run “pip install .” to install the engine core.

+Next, clone the **apyshell** project from [GitHub](https://github.com/closecrowd/apyshell) into a local directory.
+Make any changes that you need to apyshell.py – particularly the default directory paths and extension options.
+Then copy the entire directory tree to your desired location.
+I use “/opt/apyshell” by default, but you may change the paths.

-The default directories for scripts and extension files are set in apyshell.py:
+The default directories for scripts and extension files in apyshell.py are:

 ~~~python
 # default directory paths